richardnero/combinatorial-testing-tools/README.md

 # combinatorial-testing-tools
-Tools for combinatorial testing developed by the NIST ACTS project converted to python
+Tools for combinatorial testing developed by the @usnistgov ACTS project converted to python